 Exclusion clauses in UK contract law are contractual terms that aim to limit or exclude liability for certain types of losses or damages that may arise from a breach of contract.
 They are typically included in commercial contracts and take various forms, including limitation clauses, exemption clauses and indemnity clauses.

 Regularly, an exclusion clause includes reference to indirect or consequential loss.
 In this guide we’ll consider the meaning of indirect or consequential loss and discuss how to best deal with it.
 If you need advice on exclusion clauses used in your agreements, our friendly team of expert commercial solicitors can assist.

-What is consequential loss in contract law?
+What is indirect or consequential loss in contract law?